 - A statement that is made by an inferior state officer who is not entitled to an absolute privilege

 If you have more questions about defenses to libel and slander charges, or require expert legal assistance an experienced lawyer may be able to assist.
 Their knowledge of the law can help you cut through the he-said/she-said of a libel or slander case.
-Contact a local attorney for a free initial case review to learn more.
+Contact a local defamation attorney for a to learn more.